parthasarathy93/TradeFeeds/README.md

    How app shows unmatcheddata?

-      Every time a feed is produced under unmatched topic  is a fresh list and updated list , we dont need to care for the previous ones,We have to make sure every       time we consume we have a fresh list of unmatched records.
+      Every time a feed is produced under unmatched topic  is a fresh list and updated list , we dont need to care for the previous ones,We have to make sure everytime we consume we have a fresh list of unmatched records.

       A Kafka consumer Program runs in the app , where it listens to the kafka consumer for every 3seconds and maintains that data in a cache.
 Since we have two consumer groups , the offsets that they read from will be almost same For simplicity sake,we have used a singleton instance of a class with a list has the cache which gets directly replaced after each consumption

       User's api requests are served from this cache

  Note:

       All the api results are paginated , the key content has the data a